-- 1. To the extent the motion is brought on behalf of petitioners Sofia Bahena Ortuño and Roxana del Carmen Triqueros Acevedo, the motion is DENIED as moot. - 2.
-To the extent the motion is brought on behalf of petitioners Ricardo Vasquez Cruz, Ernesto Abroncio Uc Encarnacion, Julio Cesar Buendia Alas, and Marco Montoya Amaya, the motion is DENIED. - 3.
+1. To the extent the motion is brought on behalf of petitioners Sofia Bahena Ortuño and Roxana del Carmen Trigueros Acevedo, the motion is DENIED as moot.

+2. To the extent the motion is brought on behalf of petitioners Ricardo Vasquez Cruz, Ernesto Abroncio Uc Encarnacion, Julio Cesar Buendia Alas, and Marco Montoya Amaya, the motion is DENIED.

 To the extent the motion is brought on behalf of petitioners Salomon Medina Calderon, Gennady V. Lavrus, Charles Joseph, and J Elias Solorio Lopez, the motion is hereby GRANTED, and said petitioners shall be released upon issuance of an order setting conditions of release.
+The parties' respective counsel are hereby DIRECTED to setting conditions of release.
 The parties' respective counsel are hereby DIRECTED to meet and confer forthwith and to propose, in a joint statement to be filed no later than April 10, 2020, at 11:00 a.m., any additional reasonable conditions.

-4. Respondents are hereby DIRECTED to show cause, no later than April 22, 2020, why, as to Salomon Medina Calderon, Gennady V. Lavrus, Charles Joseph, and Joseph, and Joseph. - Elias Solorio Lopez, a preliminary injunction should not issue.
+4. Respondents are hereby DIRECTED to show cause, no later than April 22, 2020, why, as to Salomon Medina Calderon, Gennady V. Lavrus, Charles Joseph, and J ocument received by Jnited States District Judge

+Elias Solorio Lopez, a preliminary injunction should not issue.
 Petitioners' reply shall be filed no later than seven days after any such response is filed.
-As of the date the reply is ocument received by filed, the Court, unless the parties are otherwise advised, will take the matter under submission.
+As of the date the reply is filed, the Court, unless the parties are otherwise advised, will take the matter under submission.

-Dated: April 8, 2020
+Dated: April 8, 2020 23